JuliaPOMDP/AdaOPS.jl/README.md

 [![codecov.io](http://codecov.io/github/LAMDA-POMDP/AdaOPS.jl/coverage.svg?branch=main)](http://codecov.io/github/LAMDA-POMDP/AdaOPS.jl?branch=main)

 An implementation of the AdaOPS (Adaptive Online Packing-guided Search), which is an online POMDP Solver used to solve problems defined with the [POMDPs.jl generative interface](https://github.com/JuliaPOMDP/POMDPs.jl).
+The paper[https://openreview.net/forum?id=0zvTBoQb5PA] was published on NeurIPS'2021.

 If you are trying to use this package and require more documentation, please file an issue!